 To say COVID-19 changed the situation regarding remote healthcare is like saying nothing.
 It had an enormous impact on doctors, patients, hospitals and business owners.
 But it’s not like it created the demand for telemedicine.
 The concept was tested for years and was slowly introduced in places around the world.

 So the technology that was already explored needed to be quickly developed and adjusted to the new needs of all involved parties.
-This tendency is presented in surveys and research conducted in the middle of 2020.
+This tendency is presented in surveys and research conducted in 2020 and 2021.
 The biggest one by McKinsey and Company proved that a need for remote healthcare solutions significantly increased.
-76% of consumers claimed they wanted to use e-health products and services.
-Facilities had to operate from 50 to even 175 times more remote visits than before and their interest in the implementation of telemedicine grew by almost 60%.
-The authors of the research also claim that approximately 20% of medicine-related activities could be digitalized.
+The peak of usage happened in April 2020 and stabilized in June to stay the same until 2021.
+The demand was 38 times higher than before the pandemic.
+Facilities had to operate from 50 to even 175 times more remote visits than before, and 84% of physicians started to offer virtual care.

 This shows the massive potential of telemedicine nowadays.
-Startup owners and big enterprises alike, providing robust solutions compliant with adequate regulations, can become market leaders and give their clients valuable tools for improved e-healthcare.
+Business owners that provide robust solutions compliant with adequate regulations, can become market leaders and give their clients valuable tools for improved e-healthcare.
 To do that, they need to know precisely what are the market tendencies and which direction is worth going when preparing a telemedicine product or service.

 Trends that accelerate the e-health sector